Are you an unmarried parent worried about your legal custody rights?

 What Happens If The Parents Are Still Living Together?

-Even if you live with the other parents, you still have custody rights.
+Even if you live with the other parents, you still have legal custody rights.

 It is important to establish rights if you know your relationship is ending.